A very commonly planted tree, reaching 20 metres tall in its natural habitat.

-The leaves are lanceolate and glossy green, to about 15 cm long and 3 cm wide.
+Xanthostemon spp. have simple and alternate leaves, often heavily clustered on stems.
+In this species, the leaves are lanceolate and glossy green, to about 15 cm long and 3 cm wide.

 The fruit is a capsule, about 14 mm diameter.

-A very hardy tree with an attractive canopy and overall form.
+Author’s notes: A very hardy tree with an attractive canopy and overall form.
 It has been popular in parks and as a feature planting for some time.
 The yellow flowers can be produced profusely creating a very attractive shrub.
 It forms a great part of rainforest and tropical-style gardens.

 Relatively easy to grow, although many Myrtaceae trees can take a while to establish and grow.
 But this is balanced by trees being very long-lived.
 This species can grow relatively quickly.

 It will provide dense shade.
 Has a nice dense canopy.
 Needs some room to grow as it will spread out.
 Expect a 10 to 15 m tree if grown in a garden over time, to about 5 m wide.
 It can be pruned heavily and turned into a dense topiary or hedging plant and to generally promote flowering.